Karamba3D v3

 3.6.3: Analyze Nonlinear WIP

-Linear structural behaviour means that if one changes the external loads by a factorff also the physical response quantities (displacements, cross section forces, stresses, …) change by that factor.
-This has the pleasant effect, that the impact of different loads can be superimposed.
-Thus it is not necessary to recalculate the model for each possible combination of external loads.
-For real structures the assumption of linear behaviour is an approximation – a good one in many cases.
-There are two mayor sources of non-linearity:
+Linear structural behavior implies that if the external loads are scaled by a factor, the physical response quantities (displacements, cross-section forces, stresses, etc.) also scale by that factor.
+This property allows for the superposition of different loads, eliminating the need to recalculate the model for each possible combination of external loads.
+In real structures, the assumption of linear behavior is an approximation, though a good one in many cases.
+There are two major sources of non-linearity:

-• Physical non-linearity: Comes into play when materials leave the linear elastic range (e.g. concrete that cracks, steel that yields, …)
+• Material Non-Linearity: This occurs when the stress-strain relationship of the material is not linear (e.g. concrete that cracks, steel that yields, …).

 • Geometric non-linearity: Takes effect when